-People say “unfuck yourself” but perhaps that’s not accurate.
+People say “unf*** yourself” but perhaps that’s not accurate.
 Your back is fine, your hammies are fine, your hip flexors are ready to rock.
 But your mind?
 Well, your mind is elsewhere.
 Your mind is stuck someplace else, while your body is in that workout.

 And sometimes, it’s much deeper.
 Old memories, old fears, old relationships — they leave scars that run deep and don’t show on the skin.
 We forget about them, until our lift or our life takes a sudden turn we didn’t anticipate, like a ghost grabbing the wheel of your car and steering towards a turn you didn’t intend to make.
-You find yourself at a strange exit, wondering “How did I get here?” … although something in you—deep down, in the high grass of your soul—knows exactly how you arrived there.
+You find yourself at a strange exit, wondering “How did I get here?” although something in you—deep down, in the high grass of your soul—knows exactly how you arrived there.
 And the really scary thing is that only you, ultimately, can determine if you want to get back on the right road.

 Take time.
 Get your head right.
 And then approach the bar.